tytydraco/yessleep/out/Something_is_watching_me_through_my_window_and_I_cant_look_away.md

 I don't know what it will do to me, but I'm afraid it might kill me, or potentially do even worse.
 I'm too young to die, I haven't even fully gotten started on my life yet.
-I'm scared, but I know there's nothing I can do against some sort of giant, shadow, creature.
+I'm scared, but I know there's nothing I can do against some sort of giant shadow creature.

 I can feel tears pouring down my cheeks as I write this, but I hadn't even known I was crying.
 I guess terror will do that to a guy.